headerMap

-Also see the travel advice given on ABC’s 20/20
+Also see the travel safety advice given on our blog, Thiefhunters in Paradise, and our Thievery Primer.

-packed like sardines on sweltering buses, trams, and trains, armed with hidden cameras and foreign languages, Bob and I forfeit the sights but prowl the perimeters in the world’s great travel spots, tracking the thieves who prey on you.
+Countless hours, packed like sardines on sweltering buses, trams, and trains, armed with hidden cameras and foreign languages, Bob Arno and Bambi Vincent forfeit the sights but prowl the perimeters in the world’s great travel spots, tracking the thieves who prey on you.
 Who are these elusive bottom-feeders?
 What do they look like?
 How do we find them?
 Why do they talk to us?
 What do we learn, and what do we do with the intelligence we gather?
-All this is in our book, Travel Advisory: How to Avoid Thefts, Cons, and Street Scams While Traveling, and you can see an international summary on our Thiefhunters page.
+All this is in our book, Travel Advisory: How to Avoid Thefts, Cons, and Street Scams, and you can see a summary of international theft methods on our Thievery Primer page.

 Bob and an Italian pickpocket exchange techniques.

 You research the weather, attractions, and accommodations of your destination before traveling.
-Make a few anti-theft plans too, so your trip is stress-free.
+Make a few travel safety and anti-theft plans too, so your trip is stress-free.

 1. Luggage should suit your trip and the contents it must protect.
 Know airline size and weight requirements, including for carry-on, especially on foreign carriers.
 If you’re forced to surrender your carry-on to be checked, remove valuables.